lebotlan/tech-hints/README.md

 - [Steal the stdout of a running process](linux_steal_other_process_terminal_stdout) (actually its associated terminal)
 - [Bash virtual files: redirect the output of a command to a fresh temporary file in one command](bash_virtual_file.md)
 - Did you know that a .bashrc init file is supposed to [remain silent](https://stackoverflow.com/questions/12440287/scp-doesnt-work-when-echo-in-bashrc) ?
+- [dwdiff: colored diff at the word level, you may specify the delimiters](https://linux.die.net/man/1/dwdiff) (apparently better than wdiff)

 ## Window Manager